 - There were arrangements for planning and monitoring the number and mix of staff needed.
-There was an effective approach to managing staff absences and for responding to epidemics, sickness, holidays and busy periods. - There was an effective induction system for temporary staff tailored to their role. - At our previous inspection on 17 March 2016.
-We found that the practice did not have a defibrillator and had not carried out a risk assessment to mitigate the reasons on not keeping one on site.
-During this inspection we found that the practice had carried out a risk assessment as to whether they needed to have a defibrillator available on the premises.
-The practice had carried out a comprehensive risk assessment and concluded that they did not require a defibrillator on the premises because they had identified the risk as low.
-The CQC GP clinical advisor felt that the arrangements were safe. - At our previous inspection the practice did not have up to date fire risk assessments and COSHH.
-During this inspection we found that the practice had carried out full risk assessments and they had systems to ensure these were reviewed annually. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
-Clinicians knew how to identify and manage patients with severe infections including sepsis.
+There was an effective approach to managing staff absences and for responding to epidemics, sickness, holidays and busy periods. - There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
+Clinicians knew how to identify and manage patients with severe infections including sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.